 Actually, please do.
 I am classically-trained clarinetist - I even have two degrees to prove it.
 Currently, I am a member of Quintet Sirocco, a Greensboro-based reed quintet.
 I also play as a freelancer with professional groups across the Piedmont Triad.

 If there were a beer equivalent of "sommelier," I'm pretty sure I'd be it.
 (Actually, they're apparently called "cicerones" - I need to get on that).
 I enjoy beers of all kinds, from all places.
 And when I say "enjoy," it's a thoughtful, meaningful appreciation; I don't "enjoy" beer like a frat boy.
-I have the kind of appreciation that compels me to seek out the local microbrews when I'm visiting a new place, just to try something new.
+I have the kind of appreciation that compels me to seek out the local microbrews when I'm visiting a new place, just to see what it has to offer.

-I'm also on Untappd - and so are my beers (Castle Bridge Brewing), if you're ever in the neighborhood to try one.
+I'm also on Untappd - and so are my beers (Birnamwood Brewing), if you're ever in the neighborhood to try one.

 I'm totally one of those guys who has a shelf full of games that nobody's ever heard of before.
 (Unless they're as into board games as I am.)
 Regardless, you don't have to twist my arm very far to get me to sit down and unbox one with you.
 Thankfully my wife enjoys playing just about as much as I do.

 It's basically awesome.
 It's free (except when you're like me and keep buying gear).
 It gets you outside.
 If you've never played before, give it a try.
 At the worst, you're enjoying a nice hike through the woods, and smashing plastic things into trees.
 I don't have the strongest arm out there, but I've been holding my own in local leagues, and enjoy playing the annual Oak Hollow Open here in High Point, NC.
 I have three aces in my pocket (along with several other close calls) - shots I'll remember for a long time.